 Being a quilter in Central Oregon is heaven!
 We have 9 shops all within a 45 minute drive and they all have their own appeal.
 And now, I have added Portland to my quilting life!
-I will be sharing my shopping, my projects, my mistakes, my successes...all things quilt!
-As I get up and going I will share some patterns that you can copy...so come join me in my world of quilting.
+I will be sharing my shopping, my projects, my mistakes, my successes...all things quilt!...so come join me in my world of quilting, books, movies and restaurants!

 I plan to feature a local quilt group and a quilter's sewing space and home/quilts monthly.
 This month featured quilter is Marilyn Will who has a lovely home in the Touchmark development.
 Marilyn has been quilting since 1976 and pretty much does it all.
 Well, I take that back...she does not machine quilt, but hand quilts all her projects!
 And in Marilyn's mind more does not mean better as you will see by the pitiful...I mean, lean stash she has...she is not a fabric hoarder in the least.
 She does favor the color purple and hand work is a staple for her.
 She is an avid horsewoman and it could be said...in this case, that you can take the Queen out of the country...but you can't take the country out of the Queen!
 Although she is holding onto her crown as Queen of the MG's there has been an ocassional incident where she might have lost her throne...as for at home, I am not sure who is the Queen, Marilyn or Lacey.
 Enjoy this peek into one quilter's home in Central Oregon.